 At the time of her hiring at Ryther in August 1935, Lillian Johnson had been Director of the Nebraska State Bureau of Child Welfare.
 She had a Masters of Social Work degree from the University of Chicago.
 Because of Miss Johnson’s careful work to support the treatment of children, the Ryther Child Center became a leader in use of counseling to help children and youth.

 The Ryther Child Center officially re-opened in October 1935 (still in the Stone Way building) with eleven children in residence.
-The staff included a nurse, a property caretaker, a cook and UW grad students as supervisors of casework.
+The staff included a nurse, a property caretaker, a cook and University of Washington graduate students as supervisors of casework.
 The objective of the Ryther program was to provide in-residence care in a homelike atmosphere, while providing treatment and behavioral guidance.
 Evidence-based, proven therapeutic techniques were developed under Miss Johnson’s leadership.

 Changes that Miss Johnson brought to Ryther included a record-keeping system which documented the progress of each child, and the practice of including care staff in therapy sessions so that they could reinforce and support the treatment strategies of the therapists.